jakegibb/nyphil-programming-analysis/README.md

 1. JSON Data is "exploded" to create a record for every work performed on a unique program.
 2. Each work is assigned a performance date based on the earliest date a unique program was performed.
-3. The number of total and works and composers performed on each season are counted.
+3. The total number of works and composers performed in each season are counted.
 4. Copies of the dataset are filtered for only the first performance of a unique work or composer.
 These subsets are then grouped by season and counted.
 5. Descriptive statistics are aggregated in a single DataFrame and exported to CSV.
 6. Secondary Jupyter Notebooks import the CSV data and run statistical tests and create visualizations.